 Enhancing Peripheral Vision

-When athletes come to me with a concussion, I use NeuroTracker to help measure their cognitive performance.
+When athletes come to me post-injury I use NeuroTracker to help measure their cognitive performance.
 After some training, I’ll be able to determine if an athlete’s score matches his or her baseline score, to see if he or she is ready to compete again.

 By isolating their peripheral vision and training them to track during competition, the athlete will be able to detect and prevent more unwanted collisions that can cause injuries.
-Improving both the body and mind is essential to helping recovery and preventing re-injuries of the same kind.
+Improving both the body and mind is essential for preventing re-injuries of the same kind.

 Stephan Roux is the CEO and Performance Director of Optimum Sport Performance, a centre that specializes in improving the physical and mental performance of its clients.
 With locations in France, Spain and Canada, the centre has been optimizing sport performance and limiting muscle injuries since 2013.
 Visit www.optimumsportperformance.com to learn more about Roux, his team and the services offered at the Optimum Sport Performance.